ncyborg/Genetic-algorithm/README.md

 Core Algorithm

   Firstly, creating a genetic algorithm based off evolution, I used the following simple pseudocode

-  //create first sudoku from file
+  	//create first sudoku from fill
 	  //fill population with first sudoku to (size)
 	  //for (# of generations)
 	    //cull x percent of the generation
 	    //breed 10 per each one thats left
 	  //print best sudoku puzzle

   I had 90% percent of the population culled therefore when repopulating the population to near the original size,